marcelo-dourado/adsorption-dynamics/README.md

 The app produces visual results that include:

-- A plot comparing the PVSDM (Δ𝑉-Δ𝑡) and QPVSDM (Quadratic Δ𝑉-Δ𝑡) model predictions with the experimental data.
+- A plot comparing the PVSDM QPVSDM model predictions with the experimental data.

 These results help you evaluate how well the chosen adsorption models fit your experimental data.